FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

    * Yellow - team has been assigned a yellow card
    * Red - team assigned a red card in this match.
 Setting the indicator to red also bypasses the Player Station and automatically assigns the team a DQ for the current match.
 Note that in a subsequent match FMS will automatically change the red card to yellow

 #.
 Byp - Select to bypass this particular station and force it to a ready (but disabled) state.
-(Note: During Match Test and Practice Matches only, the CTRL-SHIFT-B key combination will bypass all stations.)
+(Note: During Match Test and Practice Matches only, the CTRL-SHIFT-B key combination will bypass all currently unconnected stations.)
 #.
 DQ - Select to indicate that the corresponding team has been DQ’d for this match (will also cause Bypass)
 #.
 WPA Key status: